RTradeLtd/canal/README.md

 canal - VPN Auto-Configuration Tool
 ===================================

-This plugin encapsulates commands for configuring a VPN as the default route on straightforward client applications, or forwarding to another connection on a server.
+This utility encapsulates commands for configuring a VPN as the default route on straightforward client applications, or forwarding to another connection on a server.